 - Admission Requirements: Applicants must meet the minimum degree requirements described here.

-- Language Requirement: The required level of English proficiency is level C1 of the Common European Framework of Reference (CEFR).
-Candidates are in need to provide an English international language certificate to demonstrate their level.
+- Language Requirement: English proficiency is level C1 of the Common European Framework of Reference (CEFR).
+Candidates need to provide an English international language certificate to demonstrate their level.

 The funding grants will cover tuition fees and living costs for EU member states applicants.
 Individual awards are also offered to non-EU member states applicants.